 The LCAC and its academic partner, Carleton University have been approved for a five-year SSHRC research grant.
 The purpose of the grant is to examine questions such as: how do federal approaches to financing impact treaty implementation?
 What are the implications of treaty provisions for financing agreement negotiations?
 Have previous negotiations of financing agreements (e.g., Yukon) resulted in financing changes?
 How do policies on revenue sharing, including the offset of transfers from other levels of government affect financing and the ability to exercise recognized jurisdiction?
 How do taxation provisions and tax sharing policies impact financing and revenue generation?

-We invite proposals for research projects for the following:
+We invite proposals for research projects for the following two projects:

 1) An environmental scan of fish related provisions, agreements, implementation commitments and related implementation parties i.e. government departments and branches, agencies etc., including areas of commonality/divergence and gaps in existing implementation provisions.
 What are the existing fiscal models supporting these activities?

 2) Fisheries treaty funding:

 a) What are the primary activities and functions related to the exercise of fishery related treaty rights, including management and preservation of the right for future generations?